zhendrikse/tdd/tdd-katas/cqrs-booking/README.md

 # Introduction

 This kata is based on the [CQRS Booking kata](https://codingdojo.org/kata/CQRS_Booking/).
-The aim is to write a simple booking soluiton using the [CQRS architectural pattern](https://martinfowler.com/bliki/CQRS.html).
+The aim is to write a simple booking solution using the [CQRS architectural pattern](https://martinfowler.com/bliki/CQRS.html).
+It offers plenty of optional and possible extensions, both on a feature as well as infrastructural level, such as an event and command bus.

 # Features

 The aim is to be able to create a booking solution for one hotel.

-The first 2 users stories are:
+The user stories are:

-1. As a user I whant to book a room.
+1. As a user I want to book a room.
+This is a command.
 2. As a user I want to see all free rooms.
+This is a query.
-3. As a user I want to remove a booking
+3. As a user I want to remove a booking.
+This is one more command.

 As stated in the introduction, the constraint is that we have to use the CQRS pattern